Design workshop: Making space for family and friends

 “An ideal home atmosphere for us is one of strong family relationships and fun together,” says Martin, “but also with space to be apart but not alone.”

 He and his partner Anaise would like more living space for their rambunctious family of five-year-old twins and a two-year-old.
-They are lucky to have a solid existing home on a large block close to the sea in Adelaide, with a north-facing backyard and plenty of open space to the south too.
+They are lucky to have a solid existing home on a large block in suburban Adelaide, with a north-facing backyard and plenty of open space to the south too.

 Along with their designer Thomas Klee of 3D Design and Drafting Adelaide, they have planned an extension that adds a kids’ playroom and a main bedroom with ensuite in the elbow of the house’s current L shape, and extends the living room out into the existing carport on the eastern boundary.
 However, they wonder whether this is the best approach, and in particular have questions about how to maximise passive solar performance, ventilation and natural lighting.